dibyansh01/DsimplyAI/README.md

-# Project is still under development..
+# Project is under development..

 # DsimplyAI